jundalisay/superb/content/en/research/sarkar/yogic-treatments/diabetes.md

-+++
+---
-title= "Natural Remedies for Diabetes" description= "Diabetes is basically a disease of liver and pancreas.
-Care has to be taken to keep these organs in a healthy state, and to do so patients must select food that will keep their bowels clear, yet which is nutritious and easily digestible" image= "/photos/med/diabetes.jpg" linkb= "/research/indian/yogic-treatments/deafness" linkbtext= "Deafness" linkf= "/research/indian/yogic-treatments/displaced-uterus" linkftext= "displaced uterus"
+title: "Natural Remedies for Diabetes"
+description: "Diabetes is a disease of liver and pancreas.
+Care has to be taken to keep these organs in a healthy state, and to do so patients must select food that will keep their bowels clear, yet which is nutritious and easily digestible"
-+++
+image: "/photos/med/diabetes.jpg"
+linkb: "/research/indian/yogic-treatments/deafness"
+linkbtext: "Deafness"
+linkf: "/research/indian/yogic-treatments/displaced-uterus"
+linkftext: "displaced uterus"
+---

 ## Symptoms